jymcheong/aptc/README.md

 7. Copy machinetag.json into that folder, update your tags & enable all of them
 8. Edit key.py to set misp_url & key
 9. Create target paths (samba mount point) to write payloads to (give appropriate permissions for read/write)
-10. Install Samba & setup share for targets to mount (by default APTC writes to /opt/aptc/targets/HOSTNAME.
+10. Install Samba & setup share for targets to mount (by default APTC writes to /opt/aptc/targets/HOSTNAME, ie. share /opt/aptc/targets.
+You can change it by editing aptc.py.
 Read https://automated-payload-test-controller.github.io to understand how this whole thing works)

 ## Installation steps for Windows target(s)
 1. Mount the samba shared folder in your Windoze